iagoleal/iagoleal.github.io/content/posts/cuts.md

 non-negative at every other point of $X$.
 :::

-This start to look a bit like cuts, right?
+This is starting to look a bit like cuts, right?
 Very well, from the Separating Hyperplane Theorem, we can conclude a similar theorem saying that convex sets have supporting hyperplanes at all points in their boundary.